afamokd989/teksystems_deployment_challenge/part2-container-security/README.md

 ## Infrastructure as a Service (IaaS)

 ### What is IaaS?
-Infrastructure as a Service (IaaS) is a cloud computing model that delivers ondemand access to virtualized **servers**, **storage**, and **networking** over the internet.
+Infrastructure as a Service (IaaS) is a cloud computing model that delivers on-demand access to virtualized **servers**, **storage**, and **networking** over the internet.
 It allows organizations to rent IT infrastructure from a cloud provider, scale resources as needed, and eliminate the cost and complexity of managing physical hardware.

 ---